TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia-bis.md

 “When a complex system is far from equilibrium, small islands of coherence in a sea of chaos have the capacity to shift the entire system to a higher order.” - Ilya Prigogine

+"Be prepared to work always without applause.” | Ernest Hemingway

+when you are in Rome do what the romans do

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia-bis.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>